Dr. Stanley R. Hamilton

 We also carry out molecular pathology studies to identify environmental, especially dietary, factors that can be related to molecular genetic abnormalities in colorectal cancer and its precursors.
 These investigations include studies of specimens from patients in clinical trials of chemopreventive agents incorporating epidemiologic data and international studies of tumors from patient populations with low rates of colorectal cancer for comparison to the high-incidence population in the United States.

-A tutorial in our laboratory will provide experience with genetic analyses with a variety of methodologies, immunohistochemistry and western blots, tissue micro-arrays, and translational studies using human tumor specimens and clinical data.
+A tutorial in our laboratory will provide experience with genetic analyses with a variety of methodologies, immunohistochemistry and western blots, tissue micro-arrays, sequencing, and translational studies using human tumor specimens and clinical data.

 Office: MDA G1.3540 (Unit 85)

 M.D. - Indiana University School of Medicine - 1973